-This stylish, compact city - famous for Romans, Vikings, churches, chocolate and railways - contains the best of old and new.
+York This stylish, compact city - famous for Romans, Vikings, churches, chocolate and railways - contains the best of old and new.
 Its old buildings remain marvellously preserved, but York is an exciting and busy place.
 You can wander among fascinating shops and picturesque streets in the shadow of the magnificent Minster; watch the world go by from the many cafés, pubs, restaurants and riverside bars; pick from a long menu of film, drama, art and music at its cinemas, theatres, galleries, clubs and music venues.
 And for peace and quiet, you can stroll along the longest and best-preserved city walls in England, with wonderful views of the medieval city.
 It is easy to get around on foot or using the city's cycle routes.
 York is some two hours by train from Edinburgh or London and well connected with the rest of the country.

 The ancient northern capital is today a 'Science City', internationally recognised as a centre for research and innovation.
 It has 240 biotech, IT and heritage technology companies, many of them university spin-offs.
 With open countryside on the doorstep, and moors and wolds beyond, outdoor pursuits of all kinds beckon.
 And, when you've done walking, climbing, riding, mountain biking, caving and canoeing, York is full of inviting places to eat and drink.
-Where to live
+And there's more Where to live

 Hull The University of Hull offers various types of accommodation: catered halls of residence, self-catering on-campus flats and self-catering university-owned student houses.
 Some residences are specially adapted for students with disabilities.
-All these options are open to you, but we recommend student houses or the en-suite rooms in Taylor Court flats for HYMS students, because these places offer a contract that matches the HYMS terms.
+All these options are open to you, but we recommend student houses or the ensuite rooms in Taylor Court flats for HYMS students, because these places offer a contract that matches the HYMS terms.
 The 31-week contract period in halls is shorter than the HYMS terms, so you would need to find another place to stay during the extra days.
 You might be able to move into a student house for this period.
 Prices range from £60 for a student house (self-catered) to £95 per week for on-campus flats.

 York If you are based at York, you become a member of one of the University's eight colleges, which all have their own on-campus accommodation.
 College rooms are single, and many of them have en-suite facilities.
 All rooms are self-catering, but you can eat at one of the café bars or dining rooms around the campus.
 Most colleges also have a TV room, bar, common room and laundrette.
 There is specially appointed accommodation for those with disabilities.
-A typical week's rent for a single student is £82-112.
-Most rooms are let on a 38-week basis.
-These prices are for the academic session 2010-11; prices increase annually. www.hyms.ac.uk 2.1 And there's more
+For a single, standard, self-catering room, prices range from $\pounds 85.82$ to $\pounds 111.86$ per week, or $\pounds 118.02$ for an ensuite room.
+These prices are for the academic session 2011-12; prices increase annually.

-As well as all the things you can do in Hull and York, and the clubs and societies in the two universities, HYMS students have set up societies of their own: - The Accidentals is a 20-piece big band organised and run by HYMS students and alumni.
-It plays a mixture of jazz, swing, blues, latin, funk and popular arrangements.
-If you play a big-band instrument at any level, you will be welcome! - The Medical Ethics Society invites experts to join students in an informal atmosphere to debate a current issue, such as 'doctor-assisted dying' or whether a deaf couple should be allowed to genetically select for a deaf child. - Minds in Motion, which has won a national award, is our voluntary project reaching out to people with dementia, by offering activities at three Community Units.
+As well as all the things you can do in Hull and York, and the clubs and societies in the two universities, HYMS students have set up societies of their own: - The Wilderness Medical Society runs a large variety of activities, including mountain biking, scuba diving, walking and rock climbing.
+They also organise workshops, talks and an annual conference on subjects such as disaster planning, military medicine and expedition medicine. - The GP Society holds talks, social events and workshops for students interested in a career as a GP, and those who want a better understanding of primary care. - Minds in Motion, which has won a national award, is our voluntary project reaching out to people with dementia, by offering activities at three Community Units.